ulif/little-pwny/README.rst

 first five chars of the SHA1 hash of any given password.
 This way you can check new passwords without revealing them to the server (or any listening party).

-`little-pwny` requires no additional packages.
+`little-pwny` requires no additional packages, but it does not run on Python 2.x.

 Install